mgerstner/buffer-overflow-training/README.md

 - Typical techniques to exploit a stack buffer overflow with the aim of arbitrary code execution.
 Various examples of growing complexity help to get in touch with the topic step by step.
+- Discussion of real-life stack buffer overflows in open source software.
 - Modern protection measures to prevent stack buffer exploits are discussed.
+- A somewhat shorter discussion of heap buffer overflows at the end.

 The examples are all tailored towards running them on current openSUSE Linux distributions.

-The material is used for a 3 to 4 day training for trainees in computer science.
+The material is used for a 4 to 5 day training for trainees in computer science.
 Due to the advanced nature of the topics also more experienced engineers that aren't familiar with low level programming and buffer overflows can profit at least from parts of the training.